heclak/community-a4e-c/README.md

 The A-4 was a cold war workhorse which proved to be a capable, reliable light attack aircraft to dozens of nations around the world.
 From the jungles of southeast Asia, to the desert of Sinai, to the coasts of South America, the scooter was a common sight above battlefields around the world for decades.

-The Community A-4E-C represents more than five years of work on behalf of the development team.
-We're proud to present our most comprehensive DCS World module to date, featuring a realistic flight model, improved systems, increased functionality across all DCS World's available maps, including full carrier compatibility, radios, air-to-air refueling, unique sounds, improved controls and inputs and more.
+The A-4E-C represents more than five years of work on behalf of the development team.
+We're thrilled to share our most comprehensive DCS World module to date in this 2.0 *"Forever Free"* update, featuring a realistic flight model, improved systems simulations, increased functionality across all DCS World's available maps, full carrier compatibility, radios, air refueling, and improvements to the ground radar, sound feedback, textures, controls and inputs.
+This update also adds a user manual in PDF format as well as in the DCS kneeboard, packed with useful checklists and procedures that cover everything from start-up to weapons deployment.

+If you haven't flown the A-4E-C since version 1.4, this is a great time to see it again for the first time.
+If you're new to DCS World, we hope you will find the A-4E-C a good option to learn to fly, and instructive in helping you decide what other modules you might want to pursue next.

-We thank the DCS World community for their support and contributions over the years, and dedicate the module to our friend, mentor and lead coder, Eric "Gospadin" Mudama.
-His passion and brilliance left a mark on us all.
-This labor of love which would not have been possible without him.
+We'd like to thank the dozens of people in the DCS World community who have made contributions in bug reports, liveries, expertise, research, videos, community flight instruction, server hosting and for their camaraderie over the years.
+We dedicate the module to the memory of Eric "Gospadin" Mudama.
+This labor of love would not have been possible without his initial coding and project coordination.

 ***DO NOT redistribute this mod without permission!***